scacela/oci-security-rule-bulk-create/README.md

 5. Replace the placeholder values with your own in `config.py`.

-6. Bulk create Security Rules in your OCI environment with:
+6. Bulk-create Security Rules in your OCI environment with:
 ```
      python3 main.py
 ```